Advertisement

 Elisabeth Kugler

-Elisabeth Kugler is a PostDoc at UCL, developing a quantitative model of retina neurovascular unit formation.
-She conducted her PhD at the University of Sheffield (UK) developing image segmentation, registration, and quantification pipelines for the zebrafish cerebral vasculature.
-Additionally, she discovered and characterised a previously undescribed cerebral endothelial cell (EC) membrane behaviour which she termed kugeln.
-Elisabeth combines experimental sciences with in silico modelling to understand the biological processes that underpin vascular development and disease.
+Elisabeth Kugler is the director of Zeeks - Art for Geeks Ltd. A company transforming the way you think about data.
+We are passionate about microscopy data, how to analyse, visualize, and communicate them.
+Previously, she was a PostDoc at UCL, developing a quantitative model of retina neurovascular unit formation.
+She conducted her PhD at the University of Sheffield, developing image segmentation, registration, and quantification pipelines for the zebrafish cerebral vasculature.
+During her PhD she discovered and characterized a previously undescribed cell membrane behaviour, named kugeln.
+Elisabeth is passionate about all things science and art.
+In her free time, she collects what someone may call too many books, fossils, and rocks.

 About Elisabeth Kugler